everyday-analytics/ggbarlabs/README.md

   - stacked barchart support (seems trickier, esp when bars are short)
   - labels within bars… (trickier - when bars are short)

-# Packaging and documentation
+# Part 2.
+Packaging and documentation

-  - `devtools::create("./ggbarlabs")`
+checklist 🚧 ✅

-## how does DESCRIPTION file look?
-Have you worked on it?
+## minimal requirements for github package.
+Have you:

-🚧 No\!
+### Created files for package archetecture with `devtools::create("./ggbarlabs")` ✅

-## Send functions composed in this readme to the package R folder w/ chunk names
+### Moved functions R folder? ✅

 ``` r
 knitr::knit_code$get() |> names()